epfl-ada/ada-2023-project-dromadaire/README.md

 ## Abstract

 Main characters often drive the plot and central themes of a movie.
-Hence, it is interesting to concentrate our analysis exclusively on the main character and study the attributes of the actors who portray them.
-The goal of this data analysis project is to gain insight into the casting and viewers’ preferences for main characters within various movie genres.
+Hence, it is interesting to concentrate our analysis exclusively on the main characters and study the attributes (such as their age, gender,...) of the actors who portray them.
+The goal of this data analysis project is to gain insight into the casting and viewers’ preferences for main actors within a specific movie genre.

 Firstly, we'll filter the dataset based on key criteria: prominent genre, relevant time period, main character, and pertinent features.
 Next, we'll conduct two studies on the filtered dataset: